Hadera: State of Israel

 Hadera's population increased dramatically in 1948 as immigrants flocked to the country.
 Most of the newcomers were from Europe, though 40 Yemenite families settled there, too.
 In 1953, Israel's first paper mill opened in Hadera.
 Financed by investors from Israel, United States, Brazil and Australia, the mill was designed to meet all of Israel's paper needs.
 New neighborhoods were built, among them Givat Olga on the coast, and Beit Eliezer in the east of the city.
 In 1964, Hadera was declared a city.

 In the 1990s, large numbers of Russian and Ethiopian immigrants settled in Hadera.
 Hadera, considered a safe place by its inhabitants, was jolted by several acts of terrorism during the second intifada.
 On October 28, 2001, four civilians were killed when a terrorist opened fire on pedestrians at a bus stop.
 A massacre of six civilians at a Bat Mitzvah occurred in early 2002.
 A suicide bomber blew himself up at a falafel stand on October 26, 2005, killing seven civilians and injuring 55, five in severe condition.
 During the second Lebanon War, on August 4, 2006, three rockets fired by Hezbollah hit Hadera.
 Hadera is 50 mi south of the Lebanese border and marked the farthest point inside Israel hit by Hezbollah.

 In the 2000s, the city center was rejuvenated, a high-tech business park was constructed, and the world's largest desalination plant was built.
 New neighborhoods are under construction in the underdeveloped northeastern part of the city, and plans are under way for a large park, shopping malls and hotels with a total of 1,800 rooms.

 The city is envisaged as a future vacation destination due to its closeness to the Galilee, beaches, and access to major highways.

-Geography and wildlife
+Geography

 Hadera is located on the Israeli Mediterranean coastal plain, 45 km north of Tel Aviv.
 The city's jurisdiction covers 53,000 dunam, making it the fourth largest city in the country.
 Nahal Hadera Park, a eucalyptus forest covering 1,300 dunam and Hasharon Park are located on the outskirts of Hadera.

-Hot water gushing from the Hadera power plant draws schools of hundreds of sandbar and dusky sharks every winter.
+Hot water gushing from the Hadera power plant draws schools of hundreds of sandbar and dusky shark every winter.
 Scientists are researching the rare phenomenon, which is unknown in the vicinity.
-It is speculated that the water, which is ten degrees warmer than the rest of the sea, may be the attraction.
+It is speculated that the water, which is ten degrees warmer than the rest of the sea, could be the attraction.